So you have a startup to promote and you are looking to get huge coverage for it on a limited budget?

 In this article, I will discuss 5 strategic steps for startup PR and here it goes:

-You must realize the fact that PR is an investment and to make most out of it, you must check the readiness before pushing the news in the media!
+You must realize the fact that Public relations is an investment and to make the most out of it, you must check the readiness before pushing the news in the media!
 Check these 9 steps for assessing startup readiness for PR.

 Step 2: Define Your PR Goals

-Certainly the immediate goal of PR is to generate press coverage, but you must target to get in future news even when you haven’t made an announcement.
+Certainly, the immediate goal of PR is to generate press coverage, but you must target to get in the future news even when you haven’t made an announcement.

 Step 4: Formulate Your PR Strategy

-Well, PR is not just about writing a press release and distributing it on few websites, but any medium that covers your story should be part of your strategy, i.e. guest articles on industry blogs, social mentions in active community pages and groups, product discovery platforms, Press Release sites, etc. In fact, the PR plan should be well integrated with a foolproof marketing strategy.
+Well, PR is not just about writing a press release and distributing it on few websites, but any medium that covers your story should be part the plan, i.e. guest articles on industry blogs, social mentions in active community pages and groups, product discovery platforms, Press Release sites, etc. In fact, the PR plan should be well integrated with a foolproof marketing strategy.

 So, strategize accordingly.
 Here I can give you a glimpse of what can be done for each medium.